LAL-project/treebank-parser/README.md

 ## Dependencies

 The application is built on (and thus, depends on) the [Linear Arrangement library](https://github.com/LAL-project/linear-arrangement-library).
+The library must be installed on the system and Python should be able to find it in its path.

 ## Usage of the application